Abbotsham: People

-Abbotsham Road Station
+Railway station

 Abbotsham once had its own railway station at Abbotsham Road on the Bideford, Westward Ho! and Appledore Railway, which was built entirely on this peninsula with no direct connection across the River Torridge to the British railway network.
 The locomotives were furnished with skirts to protect pedestrians as at one point the line ran along the quay at Bideford.
 The line had eleven halts which largely served visitors visiting the coast or travelling to swim off the beaches around Westward Ho!.
 The railway, authorised in 1896, was opened as far as Northam by 1901 and to Appledore in 1908.
 It closed in 1917.

-Abbotsham Court and Racecourse
+Abbotsham Court and racecourse

 Outside of the village there was Shebbertown or Abbotsham Racecourse which was a horse racing, greyhound racing and whippet racing course built by Skidmore Ashby on his Abbotsham Court property in 1922.
 The course ran along the valley of Abbotsham Court and Cornborough Cliffs and closed in 1930.